Skin types

 • Characteristics : Reacts easily to certain substances or environmental factors with redness, itching, burning or rash.

-• Care : Using products that are free of potentially irritating ingredients such as fragrances, alcohol and parabens.
+• Care : Use products that are free from potentially irritating ingredients such as fragrances, alcohol, and parabens.
 Gentle cleansing and moisturizing are important to protect the skin barrier and minimize irritation.

 Important to note

-Skin can change over time and with age, and external factors such as climate, season and lifestyle can affect skin condition.
-Regularly assessing skin condition can help adjust your skin care routine accordingly.
-It is also advisable to consult a dermatologist for specific treatment and recommendations if you have persistent skin problems.
+Skin can change over time and with age, and external factors such as climate, season, and lifestyle can influence its condition.
+Regularly assessing your skin's condition can help you adjust your skincare routine accordingly.
+It's also advisable to consult a dermatologist for persistent skin problems to receive specific treatment and recommendations.

 Skin types for laser treatments

-The Fitzpatrick skin type scheme is a scientifically accepted system for classifying different skin types based on their response to ultraviolet (UV) radiation and their ability to tan.
-Developed in the 1970s by Thomas Fitzpatrick, a dermatologist at Harvard Medical School, this scheme is widely used in dermatology to assess risks for sunburn, skin cancer, and to choose appropriate sun protection measures.
-It also helps in selecting parameters for cosmetic procedures such as laser treatments.
+The Fitzpatrick skin type classification system is a scientifically recognized system for classifying different skin types based on their response to ultraviolet (UV) radiation and their ability to tan.
+Developed in the 1970s by Thomas Fitzpatrick, a dermatologist at Harvard Medical School, this system is widely used in dermatology to assess risks of sunburn and skin cancer, and to select appropriate sun protection measures.
+It also aids in choosing parameters for cosmetic procedures such as laser treatments.

-The Fitzpatrick skin type scheme divides skin into six types:
+The Fitzpatrick skin type classification system divides the skin into six types:

 Type I

-• Skin color : Very light or ivory
+• Skin color : Very fair or ivory

-• Reaction to sun : Always burns, never tans
+• Reaction to the sun : Always burns, never tans

-• Characteristics : Often light eyes, red or blonde hair, freckles
+• Characteristics : Often light eyes, red or blond hair, freckles

 • Risk : Highest risk of sunburn and skin cancer